 Regional Relocation Grant

-The Regional Relocation (Home Buyers Grant) Act 2011 will operate for four years, commencing 1 July 2011.
-The scheme will provide applicants with a one-off payment of $7,000 to assist them with the cost of relocating from their metropolitan home to a regional home.
+The Regional Relocation Grant (the Grant) provides a one-off $7,000 payment to approved applicants to assist with the cost of relocating from a metropolitan area to a regional area.

-To be eligible for the $7,000 Regional Relocation Grant, the following criteria apply:
+To be eligible for the Grant, you must meet the following criteria:

-To be an applicant a person must own a regional property (acquired on or after 1 July 2011) or be the lessee under a long term lease (entered into on or after 1 July 2011) and must also be the owner or previous owner of a metropolitan property
+An applicant must own a regional property or be the lessee under a long term lease, and must also be the owner or previous owner of a metropolitan property

-All applicants must be natural persons and must not purchase the regional home in his or her capacity as trustee
+An applicant must not purchase the regional home in his or her capacity as a trustee

-All applicants must have entered into an agreement to purchase a home, or vacant land on which to build a home, or be granted a long term lease over property, within a regional area, on or after 1 July 2011 and on or before 30 June 2015
+An applicant must have entered into an agreement to purchase a home or vacant land on which to build a home, or be granted a long term lease over a property, within a regional area

-At least one applicant must have occupied the metropolitan home as their principal place of residence within 12 months before the commencement date (contract exchange date or date of first execution) of the regional property purchase/lease
+At least one applicant must have occupied the metropolitan home as their principal place of residence within the 12 months before the commencement date of the regional property purchase or lease

-The whole of the metropolitan home must be sold either within the 12 months preceding the commencement date for the purchase (contract exchange date) or lease (date of first execution of lease) of the regional property or within 12 months after completion.
+The whole of the metropolitan home must be sold within the 12 months preceding the commencement date for the purchase or lease of the regional property or within 12 months after completion.
 In the case of a contract to purchase, completion is the date of registration.
-In the case of a long term lease, completion is the date the lease commences
+In the case for a long term lease, completion is the date the lease commences

-All applicants must occupy the regional home as their principal place of residence for at least 12 continuous months commencing within 12 months after the completion date of the regional home purchase, or the commencement date of a long term lease
+All applicants must occupy the regional home as their principal place of residence for at least 12 continuous months commencing within 12 months after the completion date of the purchase or the commencement of a long term lease

 An applicant must not have received an earlier grant under the Regional Relocation (Home Buyers Grant) Act 2011.